 Baka mo ichi gei

-- Literally: Fools have talent too;
+- Literally: Fools also have talent;

-- Meaning: Don't underestimate even donkeys;
+- Meaning: Do not underestimate even the foolish;

 悪に強ければ善にも強